Inventory control: Business models

 Just-in-time inventory (JIT), vendor managed inventory (VMI) and customer managed inventory (CMI) are a few of the popular models being employed by organizations looking to have greater stock management control.

 JIT is a model that attempts to replenish inventory for organizations when the inventory is required.
 The model attempts to avoid excess inventory and its associated costs.
 As a result, companies receive inventory only when the need for more stock is approaching.

 VMI (vendor managed inventory) and (co-managed inventory) are two business models that adhere to the JIT inventory principles.
 VMI gives the vendor in a vendor/customer relationship the ability to monitor, plan and control inventory for their customers.
 Customers relinquish the order making responsibilities in exchange for timely inventory replenishment that increases organizational efficiency.

 CMI allows the customer to order and control their inventory from their vendors/suppliers.
 Both VMI and CMI benefit the vendor as well as the customer.
 Vendors see a significant increase in sales due to increased inventory turns and cost savings realized by their customers, while customers realize similar benefits.

-Another variation that builds on these approaches is consignment inventory, in which suppliers place goods at the customer’s location but retain ownership until the items are used or sold.
-This model reduces the customer’s carrying costs while ensuring product availability, and it can strengthen long-term supplier–customer relationships.
-Unlike models that rely strictly on just-in-time principles, consignment arrangements often incorporate an inventory buffer to protect against demand fluctuations or supply delays, balancing efficiency with risk management.